shubhamtiwari1994/onlinebookstore/README.md

 <span style="color:blue">**This Website is built for following purpose:-**</span>
 - For Selling books online.
-- Maintaining books selling history.
+- Maintaining books selling history.ngfjbgfjbkgj
 - Adding and managing books.
 - User Friendly.
 - For Implementation of Generic Servlets in Java.